EzryStIago/training/docs/workshops/genomics_1.md

 ……………………………………………………….
 ```
 The transcriptome index was built  by pointing to gtf file first.
 Here we have it prepared already, just so we can save time.
 The following would be the command to generate the transcriptome index while running tophat alignment.
+**NOTE:**  tophat2 command starting with `tophat2 -p 7` is a one line command, move the slider to the right to see the whole line.
 ```
    tophat2 -p 7 --library-type fr-unstranded  -o tophat_out/untreated_SRR1039508 –GTF /projects/oarc/Genomics_Workshop/Reference/hg20/Homo_sapiens.GRCh38.78.gtf --transcriptome-index /projects/oarc/Genomics_Workshop/Reference/hg20_transciptome/GRCh38.78 /projects/oarc/Genomics_Workshop/Reference/hg20/Homo_sapiens.GRCh38.dna.toplevel SRR1039508_1.fastq.pairedOut.fastq SRR1039508_2.fastq.pairedOut.fastq
 ```